 Funders can easily track the reach and return of the work they have supported.

-Obligations and fees for the Funder Registry
+Obligations and fees for the Open Funder Registry

-How to participate in the Funder Registry
+How to participate in the Open Funder Registry

-Depositing metadata (members): collect funder names and grant numbers from your authors through your manuscript tracking system (or extract them from acknowledgements sections) and match them with the corresponding Funder IDs from the Registry.
+Depositing metadata (members): collect funder names and grant numbers from your authors through your manuscript tracking system (or extract them from acknowledgements sections) and match them with the corresponding Funder IDs from the registry.
 Once this is done, it’s easy to add these three additional pieces of metadata - funder name, funder id, and grant number - as additional metadata in the regular Crossref content registration service.
 Learn more about how to collect and register funding data.

 Whenever you register content with us, make sure you include funder names and grant numbers in the submission: